llamaplushiesYT/HTML-Games/README.md

 # HTLM-Games
-Just some random HTLM games
+Just some random HTML games that i got from https://scratch.mit.edu/